 Smart Business Idea

 Styrofoam recycling as a business?
 Warm Heart has developed a simple, replicable system to convert styrofoam into a useful product, providing an opportunity for both men and women to build a sustainable business while helping clean up our environment through styrofoam recycling.
-At Warm Heart, we are experiment with building an office with our styrofoam bricks.
+At Warm Heart, we are experimenting with building an office with our styrofoam bricks.

 It does not take much money to start-up, and the product has many possible uses.
 Watch our video to see how easy it is, and follow the step by step directions below.